carversh/residPCA/README.md

 # Low Memory Setting

-Here’s an improved version of your write-up, providing more clarity, structure, and a professional tone:

 The low-memory mode is designed to reduce memory usage by limiting the number of intermediate outputs saved during computation.
 As a result, it can only run one method at a time.
 For instance, low-memory mode can execute either ResidPCA or Standard PCA in a single instance, but it cannot handle both simultaneously.

 Currently, low-memory support for Iterative PCA is still under development.